MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/What-s-New-in-PowerShell-70.md

 ### Running PowerShell 7

+TODO - validate

 PowerShell 7 runs side-by-side with previous versions of Windows PowerShell.
-When PowerShell 7 installs, a new directory containing the installation is added to your path.
-Your existing install directory will remain.
+When PowerShell 7 installs on Microsoft Windows, a new directory containing the installation is added to your path and your previous Windows PowerShell remains.
+If your migrating from PowerShell Core 6.x to PowerShell 7, the installation is upgraded and the path replaced.

+PowerShell 7 installation path is added to Microsoft Windows:

 - Windows PowerShell 5.1 : `C:\Windows\System32\WindowsPowerShell\v1.0` will add
 `%programfiles%\PowerShell\7`

-TODO - validate below

-PowerShell 7 will upgrade previous versions of PowerShell Core:
+PowerShell 7 will upgrade previous versions of PowerShell Core 6.x:

 - PowerShell Core 6.x on Windows: `%programfiles%\PowerShell\6` will be replaced by `%programfiles%\PowerShell\7`